Linear Adversarial Concept Erasure: Introduction

-In this work, we focus on the case where the function $\rem{\cdot}$ is linear---in other words, we aim to identify and remove a linear concept subspace from the representation, preventing any linear predictor from recovering the concept.
-By restricting ourselves to the linear case, we obtain a tractable solution while also enjoying the increased interpretability of linear methods.
+In this article, we focus on the special case where the function $\rem{\cdot}$ is a linear transformation---specifically, we aim to identify and remove a linear concept subspace from the representation using an orthogonal projection matrix in such a manner that prevents any linear classifier from recovering the value of the concept.
+By restricting ourselves to the linear case, we obtain a practical solution while also enjoying the increased interpretability of linear methods.
+However, by imposing the constraint that the linear transformation is a non-low-rank orthogonal projection matrix, we enforce that the linear transformation is minimally invasive.

-Linear concept removal was pioneered by \citet{bolukbasi2016man}, who used principal component analysis to identify a linear gender bias subspace.\footnote{ \citet{gonen-goldberg-2019-lipstick} demonstrate that the method of \citet{bolukbasi2016man} does not exhaustively remove bias.\looseness=-1} Another linear concept removal technique is iterative nullspace projection \citep[INLP;][]{ravfogel-etal-2020-null}.
-INLP \emph{learns} the linear bias subspace by first training a classifier on a task that operationalizes the concept (e.g., binary gender prediction) and then isolating the concept subspace using the classifier's learned weights. \looseness=-1
+Isolating a linear concept space in representations of text was pioneered by \citet{bolukbasi2016man}, who used principal component analysis to identify a linear gender bias subspace in static word representations.
+After identifying the bias subspace, \citet{bolukbasi2016man} gave a recipe for mitigating gender bias from the word representations.
+However, \citet{gonen-goldberg-2019-lipstick} later demonstrated that \citeposs{bolukbasi2016man} method does not exhaustively remove gender bias.
+Indeed, a linear classifier trained on the modified representations can still recover the gender labels initially associated with each representation.
+In an attempt to improve upon \citet{bolukbasi2016man}, \citep[INLP;][]{ravfogel-etal-2020-null} introduced iterative nullspace projection (INLP), which estimates a linear gender subspace by first training a classifier to predict gender, and then projecting onto the nullspace of learned classifier's weights; \citet{ravfogel-etal-2020-null} found their method competitive.\looseness=-1